violacaroline/applied-iot-airquality/README.md

 #### Extensions

-To interact with the Pico I will be using the extension "Pymakr" which you can find by searching for it under the "Extensions" tab on the left hand side of VSCode:
+To interact with the Pico I am using the extension "Pymakr" which you can find by searching for it under the "Extensions" tab on the left hand side of VSCode:

 ![Extensions VSCode](/images/extension-btn-vsc.png)